 Top Psychology Colleges

 Psychology is not a common course offered at most high schools today, but increasing numbers are beginning to offer AP Psychology classes and other relevant courses that students can take even before deciding on a prospective college.
 Beyond science and math courses, taking history, philosophy, writing, religion and language can also be beneficial.
-By getting started earl, you can put yourself on the road to success because most colleges are extremely competitive.
+By getting started early, you can put yourself on the road to success because most colleges with strong psychology offerings are extremely competitive.

 The first thing to do once accepted is to sit down with your academic advisor and develop a four-year plan covering all of the general coursework, psychology and elective courses that you will need to graduate.
 While you may find you want to take on different courses or expand outside the initial plan, developing a plan is still instrumental to help you become a psychologist.

 As you learn more about psychology, you may find that your interests shift towards a particular specialty (such as developmental, cognitive or biological psychology).
 If you find that a particular area appeals to you, consider adjusting your course plan to include more classes in this subject area.
 Remember to focus on your studies and do well on exams as GPA is important to getting into graduate school.